guilhermeRizzatto/guilhermeRizzatto/README.md

 **I love IT and programming**<br>

-I have studied Java for 7 months and want to do my degree in Information Systems in Brazil.
+I have studied Java for 7 months and want to do my degree in Software Engineering in Brazil.
 My dream is to live in Canada or European countries like the Netherlands, England, Germany, etc...<br>

 **My favorite language is _Java_ ☕**